-Colchicine-induced rhabdomyolysis due to interaction with glecaprevir/pibrentasvir has been reported in a patient receiving this medicine for treatment of gout.
+Colchicine-induced rhabdomyolysis due to interaction with glecaprevir/pibrentasvir has been reported in while receiving treatment of gout.
 Despite a 50% dose reduction of colchicine before initiation of HCV therapy, the patient experienced rhabdomyolysis.
-This potential interaction with colchicine has the potential for increased risk for muscle toxicity and should prompt consideration of discontinuation of colchicine during therapy, especially in patients with any renal insufficiency (Harrison, 2020).
+This potential interaction with colchicine has the potential for increased risk for muscle toxicity and should prompt consideration of discontinuation of colchicine during therapy, especially in patients with renal insufficiency (Harrison, 2020).